2014 ASTR/TLA Annual Conference

 13. Postdocs: Should You or Shouldn’t You

-Conveners: Jesse Njus, New York University; Gibson Cima
+Conveners: Jesse Njus (New York University) and Gibson Cima (Tufts University)

 This session addresses the variety of postdoc options that exist, as well as how to apply, the reasons to do so, and how to get the most out of a postdoc experience.